alan-turing-institute/data-safe-haven-team/Reports/progress_report.md

 This year saw the [4.1.0 release](https://github.com/alan-turing-institute/data-safe-haven/releases/tag/v4.1.0) with notable fixes, security and documentaiton updates.

-We are currently working towards a final PowerShell [version 4.2](https://github.com/alan-turing-institute/data-safe-haven/milestone/21), aim to make the release in time for next DSG and then focus exclusively on Pulumi.
+We are currently working towards a final PowerShell version ([Release 4.2.0 Milestone](https://github.com/alan-turing-institute/data-safe-haven/milestone/21)).
+The aim is to make the release in time for next DSG and then focus exclusively on Pulumi.

 A more complete summary of work done is available in the story, but some key updates through the year are:
 - Database permission issue debugging as PostgreSQL user privileges were not correctly applied.
 Now fixed in [PR](https://github.com/alan-turing-institute/data-safe-haven/pull/1708)